m-riosa/Language_Translator/README.md

 # Language_Translator

-Android application to translate phrases between whatever languages the user desires, functional for purpose at the moment but will be adding language detection and image translation in the future as well.
+Android application to translate phrases between whatever languages the user desires the app is currently completely function for translating between 2 specified languages by the user as well as detecting the language of the text entered and translating to specified language.

+In the future image detection and translation will also be added.